Master of Education in Inclusive Education

 Acadia University's Master of Education in Inclusive Education program will prepare you for a leadership role in inclusive education.
 Our Inclusive Education program is designed for educators who already possess some background in inclusive schooling and who seek to advance into leadership positions.

-Acadia University's 2022 Part-Time MEd in Inclusive Education: Equity and Social Justice cohort started in July 2022, and a new 2023 cohort is being planned for July 2023.
+Acadia University's Part-Time MEd in Inclusive Education: Equity and Social Justice program launched in July 2022 with a second cohort underway in July 2023.

 NOTE: Students are responsible for contacting the teacher certification branch to determine if a program and constituent courses meet requirements for upgrades to licenses or new endorsations for a change in job designation.

 - EDUC 50H3 – Disability Studies in Education

 - EDUC 5063 – Inclusive Education and Social Justice